-The New YaraLegume has the same active ingredients as the old one above.
-However, this new blend also has a 4% nitrogen as a starter dose to trigger rapid growth of the young soyabean plants until they are able to form nodules and fix their own nitrogen.
+The New YaraLegume has the same active ingredients as the YaraLegume described above.
+However, this new blend also has a 4% nitrogen as a starter dose to trigger rapid growth of the young soyabean plants until they can form nodules and fix their own nitrogen.